-Skeptics of garlic-infused chocolate are always pleasantly surprised when they try festival favorites such as Le Dolci’s Garlic and Chocolate Ice Cream or Brandon Olsen’s Truffle with Coffee, Black Garlic and Passion Fruit.
+Skeptics of garlic-infused chocolate are always pleasantly surprised when they try festival favorites such as Le Dolci’s Garlic and Chocolate Ice Cream or Dark Chocolate Skulls filled with Black Garlic infused Salted Caramel (aka Lestat Truffles) by Chocolate Artist Laura Slack.
 The Secret?
 Use roasted or fermented garlic.
 And always use Ontario garlic, which has a more robust flavour and a higher sugar (Brix) content.

 Roasted garlic has a caramel taste, while fermented (black) garlic has hints of coffee, molasses and chocolate.
-According to the Nordic Food Lab, the process of creating black garlic is not, strictly speaking, fermenting, although that’s the term widely used to describe it.
-The transformation is due part in part to enzymatic breakdown (the heat denatures alliinase, the enzyme that converts non-volatile alliin into volatile allicin, the compound responsible for fresh garlic’s pungency).
+According to the Nordic Food Lab, the process of creating black garlic is not, strictly speaking, fermenting – the transformation is due not to microbial metabolism, but in part to enzymatic breakdown (the heat denatures alliinase, the enzyme that converts non-volatile alliin into volatile allicin, the compound responsible for fresh garlic’s pungency).
 The process is also due to the Maillard Reaction – a cascade of chemical reactions that produce the dark colour and complex, carmelised flavour with notes of coffee, licorice, molasses and tamarind.